mikekwright/mikekwright.github.io/content/blog/original/2013-10-19-sort2013-machine-learning-in-python.markdown

----
-layout: post
-title: "Sort2013 Part III: Machine Learning in Python"
+Title: "Sort2013 Part III: Machine Learning in Python"
-date: 2013-10-19 22:43
+Date: 2013-10-19 22:43
-comments: true
-categories:
-- sort
-- sort2013
-- python
+Category: conferences
-- machine learning
+Tags:  sort, python, machine learning
----

 I haven't done much with Machine Learning since graduating from school years ago.
 However recently there have been a number of projects where the use of machine learning can bring